Toggle: English / Spanish

-A hearing test will show the hearing loss that occurs with Ménière's.
+A hearing test will show the hearing loss that occurs with Ménière disease.
 Hearing may be near normal after an attack.

 A caloric stimulation test checks your eye reflexes by warming and cooling the inner ear with water.
-Test results that are not in the normal range can be a sign of Ménière's disease.
+Test results that are not in the normal range can be a sign of Ménière disease.

 These tests may also be done to check for other causes of vertigo:

-There is no known cure for Ménière's disease.
+There is no known cure for Ménière disease.
 However, lifestyle changes and some treatments can help relieve symptoms.

-Your doctor may suggest ways to reduce the amount of fluid in your body.
+Your health care provider may suggest ways to reduce the amount of fluid in your body.
 This can often help control symptoms.